St Michael's on Wyre: Location

+St Michael's on Wyre is situated on The Fylde, between Lancaster, Preston and Blackpool.

 History

 In 1835 the parish of St Michael's contained the townships of Out Rawcliffe, Upper Rawcliffe, Elswick, Great Eccleston, Inskip-with-Sowerby, Newsham and Woodplumpton.

-In 1984, 16 people were killed in the Abbeystead disaster, during a visit by a party from St Michael's to a waterworks 10 mi up the River Wyre.
+In 1984, 16 people were killed by a gas explosion in the Abbeystead disaster, during a visit by a party from St Michael's to a waterworks 10 mi up the River Wyre.

 Following severe flooding in 2015 which resulted in the evacuation of the villagers, Prince Harry visited the village to meet with residents affected and reopen the refurbished village hall.

-In January 2023, a local woman Nicola Bulley went missing near the village.
-On 19 February, two walkers found her body in the river approximately one mile downstream of the village.
-This incident attracted widespread news interest and speculation before she was found.

 Today

-Despite its small size, the village has its own pub, car garage, school, village hall, tennis club, bowling club and nearby Myerscough College.
+The small village has its own pub, car garage, school, village hall (with a post office), tennis club, bowling club and nearby Myerscough College.
 The parish church of St Michael is the village's most prominent landmark.
 The nave and chancel date from the 14th century, and the tower from the 16th.
-It is one of only two Grade I listed buildings in the Borough of Wyre.
+It is one of two Grade I listed buildings in the Borough of Wyre.

-There is a post office within the village hall.